Network Plan

 - Apply to all texts – Button to apply the current styling to all text objects in the diagram

 Text objects are draggable on the canvas, allowing you to position them anywhere on the diagram.
+You can select multiple text objects (see Multi-select below) and move them together or align them using the alignment toolbar.

 File type